kort/kort-to-osm/README.md

 ## Installation

 * Copy setup.dist.cfg to setup.cfg and adapt the values
-* Run `install.sh` to install all needed dependencies
+* Run the following to install all needed dependencies

+    pip install -r requirements.txt

 ### For development
 * install the `pre-commit.sh` script as a pre-commit hook in your local repositories: